Adobe Lightroom Vs Photoshop is a long-standing debate in the photographic world. One of the biggest philosophical questions to date.

-The differences present in Lightroom are that you can share your images directly to Facebook or Flickr.
+The differences present in Lightroom are that you can share your images to Facebook or Flickr.
 Keywords and metadata follow them, wherever they go.

 You can see where the majority of your images were taken using the map module.
 The GPS that most modern cameras have pinpoints the exact location.

 This is yet another function of finding those Iceland photographs.
-The book module lets you effortlessly create a book from your images, utilising a drag and drop method.
+The book module lets you create a book from your images, utilising a drag and drop method.

 Lightroom doesn’t have all the tools to create composites.
 But it can smooth those skin blemishes for perfect, magazine fashion editing.